AnamKhalid09/Olympic-games/README.md

 ## Webscraping

-The Olympics data is web scraped from [wikipedia](https://en.wikipedia.org/wiki/All-time_Olympic_Games_medal_table) on the 27/11/2022.
+The Olympics data is web scraped from [wikipedia](https://en.wikipedia.org/wiki/All-time_Olympic_Games_medal_table).
 To perform the web scrape process yourself simply run all cells within the webscrape.ipynb file, ensuring all dependencies are installed (pandas
 , requests, bs4).
 Initially webscrape.ipynb will when check the [wikipedia](https://en.wikipedia.org/wiki/All-time_Olympic_Games_medal_table) link and receive a response from the webpage.
 When the response has been filled bs4 is used to then to load the table from [wikipedia](https://en.wikipedia.org/wiki/All-time_Olympic_Games_medal_table) then it will parse this object to pandas allowing it to be cleaned before outputting the olympics_medals_country_wise.csv file.
 The cleaning that is performed is the removal of the unnecessary columns for this project, removing the original 2 headers and replacing them with a simplified header and removing the country codes from the ‘country’ column so it can be paired to the country_profile_variables.csv.